Select your cookie preferences

 You can use tags to categorize resources by purpose, owner, environment, or other criteria.

-The AWS Resource Tagging Standard, developed by AWS Security Hub, helps you quickly identify if any of your AWS resources are missing tag keys.
-You can customize the requiredTagKeys parameter to specify specific tag keys that the controls check for.
-If specific tags aren't provided, the controls just check for the existence of at least one tag key.
+The AWS Resource Tagging Standard, developed by AWS Security Hub, helps you determine whether any of your AWS resources are missing tag keys.
+You can customize the requiredTagKeys parameter to specify tag keys that you want the controls to check for.
+If specific tags aren't provided, the controls only check for the existence of at least one tag key.

 When you enable the AWS Resource Tagging Standard, you'll begin receiving findings in the AWS Security Finding Format (ASFF).